 The Gin Basil Smash is a modern classic cocktail that’s refreshing, delicious, and so easy to make at home!
 This simple gin cocktail uses just four ingredients, and you can find them at the store any time of year.

 The bright and herbaceous flavors of fresh basil and lemon make the Gin Basil Smash an especially great cocktail for spring and summer.
+And the vibrant green color is a welcome departure from the reds and browns of the most common, easy classic cocktails.

 Common ingredients make an exceptional cocktail